response to the national emergency caused by the

 alcohol is allowed at Community Park.

-Alcohol may be responsibly consumed before, between, and after the
+Alcohol may be not be consumed before, between, and after the

 33. No weapons or firearms shall be brought onto any of these premises.